andraandrei/project-1-html-CSS/README.md

 # project-andraioanaandrei-html
-Website created with HTML and CSS
+Personal website created with HTML and CSS.